The role of NHS group in acridinium ester

 Advantages of NHS esters

 There are many chemical groups that react with primary amines (-NH2), and some acridinium esters are used to label proteins or peptides in other ways, but NHS esters are more versatile and common.
 Primary amines exist in the N-terminus of each polypeptide chain or protein and the side chain of lysine (Lys, K) amino acid residues, that is, most proteins can be labeled with NHS esters.
 These primary amines are positively charged at physiological pH; therefore, they mainly occur on the outer surface of the tertiary structure of natural proteins and easily react with the binding reagents introduced into the aqueous medium.
 In addition, among the chemical functional groups of typical biological or protein samples, primary amines are especially nucleophilic, and are easy to target with several reactive groups, such as NHS esters, isothiocyanates and some acridines.
 Carbodiimide used in esters.

 Attention to the use of acridinium ester NHS ester

 NHS ester hydrolysis competes with the reaction of primary amines.
 The rate of hydrolysis increases with the increase of pH, so the low-concentration protein recording rate will decrease.
 Therefore, when labeling proteins with acridine esters, it is preferred to complete under physiological to weakly alkaline pH (7.2-9). .
-The buffer solution can be phosphate, carbonate, HEPES or borate buffer.
-Tris buffer containing primary amine will compete and be incompatible, and the labeling step can be quenched with Tris or glycine buffer.
+The buffer can be phosphate, carbonate, HEPES or borate buffer.
+Tris buffer containing primary amines will compete and be incompatible.
+At the end of the labeling step, it can be quenched with Tris or glycine buffer.
 Desheng is a manufacturer of chemiluminescence reagents, which can provide acridinium esters and related buffers containing NHS and other cross-linked structures.